aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 # Amazon.Lambda.Annotations

-The Lambda Annotation is a programming model for writing .NET Lambda function.
-At a high level the programming model allows for idiomatic .NET coding patterns and uses C# source generator technology to bridge the gap between the Lambda programming model to the more idiomatic programming model.
+The Lambda Annotations is a programming model for writing .NET Lambda function.
+At a high level the programming model allows idiomatic .NET coding patterns and uses C# source generator technology to bridge the gap between the Lambda programming model to the more idiomatic programming model.